Culver leads No. 14 West Virginia from 19 down past Okla St

 West Virginia: Huggins earned his 300th win at West Virginia, second in school history to the 439 games Gale Catlett won from 1979-2002.
 Huggins is one victory behind North Carolina coach Roy Williams (891) for fifth on the Division I career list.
 In 39 years as a head coach, Huggins is 890-375 overall.

 Oklahoma State: The Cowboys led for virtually the entire first half and well into the second.
-A 7-0 run capped by Likekele’s two free throws with 12:07 left in the opening period gave Oklahoma State a 26-14 lead, and Bryce Williams’ 3-pointer with 3 seconds to go gave OSU a 45-35 advantage at halftime.
-But the Cowboys couldn’t hold on and they’ve dropped three of four — with those three defeats coming by a combined seven points.
+A 7-0 run capped by Likekele’s two free throws with 12:07 left in the opening half gave Oklahoma State a 26-14 lead, its biggest until Bryce Williams’ 3-pointer with 3 seconds to go gave OSU a 45-35 advantage heading into halftime.
+After losing their two previous outings by a combined four points, the Cowboys led by at least 10 through much of the second half and initially looked as though they might avoid another close finish.

 POLL IMPLICATIONS